 From Fisherground, walk down the lane, straight across the road, through the left hand gate, across the field and over the swing bridge to Milkingstead, owned by the National Trust as their maintenance outpost for the Western valleys.
 Turn left over the bridge, and set off up the river, following the lane.
 The path goes through the gate at the field entrance and across to the gate opposite, and then through the ruins of Red Brow farmstead and so on up the side of the river Esk.
 Judging from the stone foundations of one or two of the sections, this is almost certainly the remains of the Roman road down the valley from Hard Knott fort to Ravenglass fort, bath-house and port.

-The path leads you through Dalegarth woods, a tribute to Colonel Stanley who planted over a million trees here, and behind the stately round chimneys of Dalegarth Hall, the Stanley family seat.
+The path leads you through Dalegarth woods, a tribute to Colonel Stanley who planted over a million trees here, and behind the stately round chimneys of Dalegarth Hall, the Stanley family seat (you can book your own stay here).
 These sturdy, round chimneys are typical of the Lakeland architecture of the yeoman houses, and you will see many examples throughout the Lakes.
 Presently the path comes to a wide lane which runs up from Dalegarth to the lonely farms on Birker Moor, and here’s your first choice.
 Dalegarth waterfalls are well worth the diversion (about half an hour).
 To see them, go right, up the lane, for about 100 metre then through the gate on the left, marked –helpfully- ‘Waterfalls’ then on the obvious path that wends upwards through the woods to the falls themselves.
 You can climb up the right hand side as far as you like before turning back, and the views of the falls just go on getting better, till at the top, if you are brave enough, you can lie on your front and peer over the straight 120 feet drop.

 Retrace your steps down into the woods, and pick up the path up the valley.
 (Don’t bother going back through the gate).
 If you gave the falls a miss, then you will have crossed the Birker Moor lane and gone through the gate marked footpath, through the lovely little field to the opposite gate, and through into the lower section of the waterfall woods.
 The path now carries on up river to the stepping stones across to St. Catherine’s Church, which you’ll pick out as a goal.
 If they are above water, cross here: otherwise carry on upriver a further 200 metres to cross via the upgraded Ratty ‘girder bridge’, over a lovely pool.